acend/helm-basics-training/content/en/docs/03/deploy.md

 The template folder already has a file for an ingress resource.
 There are even some variables in `values.yaml` to configure it.
 Set the correct values for our app and upgrade it.

 {{% alert title="Warning" color="secondary" %}}
-The current values for the ingress depends on the Kubernetes cluster.
+The current values for the ingress depends on the {{% param distroName %}} cluster.
 Ask your instructor for the correct values if you are not sure.
 {{% /alert %}}

 {{% onlyWhen mobi %}}